paritytech/parity-bitcoin/README.md

 #### Running external integration tests

-Running integration tests is automated, as regtests repo is one of the submodules.
+Running integration tests is automated, as the regtests repository is one of the submodules.
 Let's download it first:

 ```
 git submodule update --init